Quantum Fourier Transform & Phase Estimation

 $$F_2 = \frac{1}{\sqrt{2}} \begin{pmatrix} 1 & 1 \\ 1 & -1 \end{pmatrix} = H$$

-The single-qubit QFT is the Hadamard gate.
-This is not a coincidence — the Hadamard was always "secretly" a Fourier transform over \(\mathbb{Z}_2\).
+That's the Hadamard gate.
+The single-qubit QFT is \(H\) — it was always "secretly" a Fourier transform over 2 elements.

 $$F_4 = \frac{1}{2}\begin{pmatrix} 1 & 1 & 1 & 1 \\ 1 & i & -1 & -i \\ 1 & -1 & 1 & -1 \\ 1 & -i & -1 & i \end{pmatrix}$$